"Backup" and "Full Backups"

 Full Backup Time: Select at what time the farmerswife Server shall perform the Full Backup.
 The Server application must be running at that time.

-Full Backups: Select the amount of Full Backups to be stored, i.e. once that number is reached the oldest full backup will be deleted.
+Full Backups: Select the number of Full Backups to be stored, i.e. once that number is reached the oldest full backup will be deleted.

 Include Files Folder In Full Backup: Select "Yes" to include all files and clips in your "Full Backup" folder.
 This setting together with the amount of data you have stored within the "files" folder has direct implications on how long the Full Backup process will take.
 If folders have been broken out using the various built-in functionality, this will prevent this feature from being enabled.
 Here we're typically talking about Terabytes of data, being located on network storage locations.
 Here, other backup solutions need to be put in place on your side.